JocsanRueda/network-calculator/README.md

 This project is a network calculator developed with React, TypeScript, and Vite.
 It allows users to define a network, specify subnets using Variable Length Subnet Masking (VLSM), and view the results of the network segmentation.

+## Website

+You can view the live version of the website at [https://jocsanrueda.github.io/network-calculator/](https://jocsanrueda.github.io/network-calculator/).

 ## Features

 - Define networks and subnets using VLSM.